 Although relatively complex compared to their forebears, modern outboard motors are more reliable than ever before and a well-looked after engine will give reliable service.
 The most likely problems are found with the battery or electrical system, resulting in a failure to start.
-The procedure for pinpointing and rectifying such a problem is essentially the same as that for diesel engines - see Solve Your Diesel Engine Problems: fuel, air, starting, wiring.
+The procedure for pinpointing and rectifying such a problem is essentially the same as that for diesel engines - see Diesel engine repairs: fuel, air, starting, wiring.

 More modern engines with sophisticated fuel injection systems, or automatic chokes, tend to start easily.
 However, smaller and older models may need a little coaxing.
 In any case it’s always worth consulting the motor’s operating manual – these are often available even for older engines that have been out for production for 30 years.